berserkersap/fashion-ecommerce-ml/README.md

-# Fashion E-commerce ML Backend
+# Fashion E-commerce ML

 A machine learning-powered backend for fashion e-commerce, built for the ML Hackathon.
 This project uses Fashion-CLIP for visual search and recommendation.

+Live Link (Only live for few days)- https://ecommerce-recommendation-website-871670877574.us-central1.run.app/

 ## Features